joatom/ai_curious/_posts/2021-06-17-watchtrain.md

 learn.unfreeze
 learn.fit_one_cycle(10, lr_max = 5e-3, cbs=[WebsocketLogger('ws://myapiserver:8555/ws/watchtrain/producer/12345')])
 ```
-Starting out by looking at the source code of the fastai build in [CSVLoggers and ProgressCallback](https://github.com/fastai/fastai/blob/master/fastai/callback/progress.py) I learned how to track train data (metrics, epoch and batch progress).
+Starting out by looking at the source code of the fastai build-in [CSVLoggers and ProgressCallback](https://github.com/fastai/fastai/blob/master/fastai/callback/progress.py) I learned how to track train data (metrics, epoch and batch progress).
 A bit challenging was the integration of the websocket client.
 I prefered a permanent connection rather than many one time (open-send-close) connections.
 Otherwise a simple REST call would have been more suitable.
-It is also very important that trainging must not break when the websocket connection is lost or the API-Server isn't available anymore.
+It is also very important that training must not break when the websocket connection is lost or the API-Server isn't available anymore.

 That's how it is implemented using the [websocket-client](https://github.com/websocket-client/websocket-client) library: